MicrosoftDocs/win32/desktop-src/WMP/navigate-element.md

 ---
 title: Navigate Element
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The Navigate element specifies a URL used by calls to External.NavigateTaskPaneURL. ms.assetid: '3898e381-baf8-481a-90ee-d64e55b319a0'
+The Navigate element specifies a URL used by calls to External.NavigateTaskPaneURL. ms.assetid: 3898e381-baf8-481a-90ee-d64e55b319a0
+keywords:
-keywords: ["Navigate Element Windows Media Player"]
+- Navigate Element Windows Media Player
 topic_type:
 - apiref
 api_name:
 - Navigate Element
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Navigate Element